WebOrigami/docs/src/eg/intro.md

 In this path syntax, all path keys after the first slash are implicitly quoted.

-Regardless of which syntax you use, `eg` lets you invoke JavaScript functions like `greet` from the shell without the function itself having to parse command line arguments.
-Among other things, this can let you directly test a function that's normally invoked in some other way.
+Regardless of which syntax you use, `eg` lets you write and use a JavaScript function like `greet` from the shell without the function having to parse command line arguments.

 ## Aside: Loading functions as ES modules